nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

   the User Interface.
 This will remove all occurrences of the recursive task from the Task Manager.
 * If this task runs longer then 60 days, then you will have to re-add the task following the same syntax for `add` so that it recurrs for another 60 days.
-* Both start and end time parameters must be specified for initiating a recurring task.
+* Both the START_TIMEDATE and the END_TIMEDATE parameters must be specified for initiating a recurring task.

 ## 4. FAQ